-“Perennial” Exhibition by M.E Sparks NOVEMBER 2025
+“Perennial” Exhibition by M.E.
+Sparks NOVEMBER 2025

 Perennial

-Exhibition by M.E Sparks
+Exhibition by M.E.
+Sparks

-OPENING DATE : NOVEMBER 7 2025 5-9PM
+OPENING DATE: NOVEMBER 7 2025 5-9PM

 EXHIBITION RUN: NOVEMBER 7 – DECEMBER 19

 M.E.
 Sparks (she/her) is an artist and educator based in Winnipeg, Treaty 1 Territory.
-She holds an MFA from Emily Carr University and BFA from NSCAD University.
-Sparks is the recipient of research project grants from the Canada Council for the Arts, Manitoba Arts Council, Winnipeg Arts Council, and BC Arts Council.
-She has participated in residencies in Canada, United States, Germany, and Finland—most recently at the Vermont Studio Center and NARS Foundation International Residency in Brooklyn.
-Her work has been exhibited at Gordon Smith Gallery of Canadian Art (North Vancouver), Alternator Centre for Contemporary Art (Kelowna), Trapp Projects (Vancouver), Access Gallery (Vancouver), The Painting Center (NYC), 226 Main St. Gallery (Winnipeg), among others.
-Sparks’ solo exhibition “Perennial” at AceArtInc. is made possible by generous funding support from Canada Council for the Arts and Manitoba Arts Council.
+Her recent work explores the material possibilities of paint and fabric to question painting’s limiting dichotomies and conventions.
+By introducing softness and malleability to the painted image, Sparks searches for uncertain and unsettled spaces of representation, as well as the reconciliation and transformation of historical narrative.
+Sparks received her MFA from Emily Carr University and BFA from NSCAD University, and is the recipient of research project grants from the Canada Council for the Arts, Manitoba Arts Council, Winnipeg Arts Council, and BC Arts Council.
+She has participated in residencies in Canada, Germany, Finland, and the USA — most recently at the Vermont Studio Center and NARS Foundation

 About aceartinc.: We are an artist-run centre dedicated to the support, exhibition, and dissemination of contemporary art. aceartinc.
 Presents five major exhibitions a year by contemporary visual artists. www.aceart.org